impacttechconsulting/KnowledgeBase/GenAI/AI-for-testers.md

 > [!NOTE]
 > Custom Prompt Files (for repetitive tasks)

+1. Create a Prompt File: In VS Code, create a .copilot/prompts.yaml file (or similar)
+2. Define Actions:

 ```actions:
   - name: summarizeBug
     description: Summarize a bug report for quick review.